garet90/simple-skyblock/README.md

 VOID_INSTANT_DEATH: true

 # DISABLE_PLAYER_COLLISIONS toggles player collisions.
 This
-# is active for the whole server, not just the skyblock
+# is active for the skyworld and the nether counterpart
-# world.
+# only. (a change from previous versions)
 DISABLE_PLAYER_COLLISIONS: true

 # USE_CHATROOMS defines whether to use SimpleSkyblock's